Starting Parallel Runs

 How Can I Start Parallel Runs?

-This section explains how to start parallel runs by calling multiple instances of a subprocess with examples.
+This section describes how to start parallel runs using the start a run syntax.

 📘